UEFA Nations League 2019 Free Bets and Betting Offers

 Only teams in the top league can reach the knockout finals and win the actual competition, however the added benefit of additional linked European Championship qualification spots also incentivises lower ranked teams to have a go.
 It also helps lower ranked teams actually arrange matches, which in the past has proven difficult.

 Of course, like most things in football, a lot of the new tournament is focused around money, and how to generate more of it.
 In typical UEFA fashion too the structure seems unnecessarily complicated for what should be a simple event.
-Still this should be better than what we already have.
+Still the league has already proved to be better than what we had before.

 2018-19 Nations League Schedule & Format